For Australians · Free on iOS

 How is this different from Notes / Reminders / [other list app]?

 Same list, plus the prices.
 Instead of writing "bananas" and finding out at the till that Coles is $4.50 and Aldi is $2.80, you know before you put them in the trolley.
-Notes doesn't know what bananas cost.
-Reminders doesn't either.
-That's the whole pitch.
+Notes doesn't know what bananas cost, and neither does Reminders — that's really the difference.

 Is it really free?

 Yes.
 No subscription, no in-app purchases, no ads.
 The app costs me almost nothing to run and I don't take investment.
 Core price comparison and household sharing will always be free.
-I might add an optional Pro tier later for things like price alerts — the core never gets gated.
+I might add an optional Pro tier later for AI features that cost me real money to run — the core never gets gated.

 Where do the prices come from?